 I am Professor of Computer Science department of Rutgers University.
 From 2005-2019 I was on faculty of Department of Computer Science, Stony Brook University.
 I received Ph.D degree from Department of Computer Science, Stanford University in 2004, under the guidance of Professor Leonidas Guibas and B.S. degree from the Special Class for the Gifted Young at University of Science and Technology of China in 1999.
 I spent the academic year 2004-2005 at Center for the Mathematics of Information, California Institute of Technology.
-I currently serve on the editorial board of ACM Transactions on Sensor Networks and International Journal of Computational Geometry and Applications.
+I currently serve on the editorial board of ACM Transactions on Sensor Networks (ACM TOSN), International Journal of Computational Geometry and Applications (IJCGA), and IEEE Transactions on Network Science and Engineering (IEEE TNSE).

 My research is in the intersection of Algorithm Design, Computational Geometry and Networking applications such as wireless, mobile, and sensor networks, and more recently social networks, trajectory data/privacy, and scheduling problems in robotics and networking.